mappum/muta/README.md

 console.log(virtualData) // { foo: { bar: 124 } }

 // if you want to apply the changes,
-// call muta.commit on the muta wrapper muta.commit(virtualData)
+// call muta.commit on the wrapper
+muta.commit(virtualData)
 console.log(originalData) // { foo: { bar: 124 } }
 ```